Cat tattoos are popular because, well, cats.

 Illustrative Cat Tattoos

-For the cat owner who wants to take their love of cats to the next level, an illustrative cat tattoo is the perfect choice.
+For the cat owner who wants to take their love of cats to the next level, an illustrative cat tattoo is a perfect choice.

 An illustrative cat tattoo is a statuesque and powerful statement that allows you to intimidate anyone who comes into contact with you.